 There is absolutely nothing in today’s mainstream or “halal” farming industries that mimic what our ancestors did out of necessity.

-It has devolved into an insidious exploitation on a global scale where greed, gluttony and profit maximization have cancelled out any notion of animal welfare.
-Our ancestors did not artificially breed billions of land animals, fish the oceans dry and literally burn the world around them for a sandwich.
+It has devolved into insidious exploitation globally where greed, gluttony, and profit maximization have canceled out any notion of animal welfare.
+Our ancestors did not artificially breed billions of land animals, fish the oceans dry, and literally burn the world around them for a sandwich.

-They didn’t create a global “halal food” market soon to be worth $12 TRILLION, they simply consumed what was necessary to survive from the small flocks they kept.
+They didn’t create a global “halal food” market soon to be worth $12 TRILLION; they consumed what was necessary to survive from the small flocks they kept.

 It is an outright crime against God to continue mass producing and consuming animals when this very action is the prime impetus of the current global meltdown.
 We cannot continue turning a blind eye to what animal agriculture is doing to our world.
-Enough warnings have been issued by tens of thousands of scientists and the Muslim world and its idle leadership have done very little.
+Tens of thousands of scientists have issued enough warnings, and the Muslim world and its idle leadership have done very little.

-God didn’t allow animals to be killed anymore than what it was already occurring for hundreds of millions of years.
+God didn’t allow animals to be killed any more than what was already occurring for hundreds of millions of years.

-What He did do however, was hold humans to higher standards than other animals.
+However, what He did do was hold humans to higher standards than other animals.

-So whilst animals routinely kill one another out of necessity; sometimes in quite brutal ways – ripping one another apart, eating another alive or sometimes killing rivals for territory; Islam’s focus was on minimizing/eliminating suffering as much as possible if the need came to take an animal’s life.
+So while animals routinely kill one another out of necessity, sometimes in quite brutal ways like – ripping one another apart, eating another alive, or sometimes killing rivals for territory, Islam’s focus was on minimizing/eliminating suffering as much as possible.

 Let that sink in before you insist on “but it’s halal!”.

-Humans domesticated animals around 10,000 years ago out of necessity and religion simply dealt with the reality on the ground.
+Humans domesticated animals around 10,000 years ago out of necessity, and religion dealt with the reality on the ground.

-When it comes to eating animals; now’s the time to ask yourself “Is this the right thing to do?” rather than worry about your individual right.
+When it comes to eating animals, now’s the time to ask yourself, “Is this the right thing to do?” rather than worry about your right.

-The Qu’ran dealt with issues as they arose but also set a trajectory for its followers to emulate its highest principles and to reflect the ethics of their age.
+The Qu’ran dealt with issues as they arose and set a trajectory for its followers to emulate its highest principles and reflect the ethics of their age.
 This is why slavery is now unequivocally declared haram even though it’s not expressly forbidden in the Qu’ran.

-Given the fact the Prophet Muhammad forbade cutting down trees even during war, I sincerely believe if he were alive today and saw what was happening to these animals and our world, he would be distraught on so many levels.
+Given that the Prophet Muhammad forbade cutting down trees even during a war, I sincerely believe if he were alive today and saw what was happening to these animals and our world, he would be distraught on so many levels.